President, Quantum Innovation, Inc.

 Harold Simon, MD, MBA

-Associate Director, Division of Emergency Medicine
+Associate Director, Division of Emergency Medicine, Children’s Healthcare of Atlanta

-Board certified in Am Bd Pediatrics (emergency Med), Graduated with an MBA from Emory University Goizueta Business School, Graduated with a MD from University of Connecticut School of Medicine, Interned and completed residency at Massachusetts General Hospital, and completed a Fellowship at Rhode Island Hospital.
+Board certified in Am Bd Pediatrics (emergency Med), graduated with an MBA from Emory University Goizueta Business School, graduated with a MD from University of Connecticut School of Medicine, Interned and completed residency at Massachusetts General Hospital, and completed a fellowship at Rhode Island Hospital.

 Alexander Quarshie, MD, MS